Abhishek-Dxt/PySpark_Data_Cleaning/README.md

 os.environ["JAVA_HOME"] = "/usr/lib/jvm/java-11-openjdk-amd64"
 os.environ["SPARK_HOME"] = "/content/spark-3.3.2-bin-hadoop3"

+#### Installing findspark

+!pip install -q findspark
-#### " ndspark " is a Python library that provides a simple way to add Apache Spark to a Python environment.
-It allows users to locate and use a

-#### Spark installation on their computer, and then easily integrate Spark into their Python code.
-This library is particularly useful for those who want

-#### to work with Spark in a Jupyter notebook or other Python environment, without having to install and congure Spark separately.
+"findspark " is a Python library that provides a simple way to add Apache Spark to a Python environment.
+It allows users to locate and use a Spark installation on their computer, and then easily integrate Spark into their Python code.
+This library is particularly useful for those who want to work with Spark in a Jupyter notebook or other Python environment, without having to install and congure Spark separately.

-### Installing ndspark

 import findspark
 findspark.init()